 - YOU HAVE A CORE TEAM BUT…

-- YOU HAVE CAPACITY CHALLENGES – Managing capacity, delivering software against a burgeoning backlog with stretched capacity, is the biggest challenge facing developer managers in 2019.
+- YOU HAVE CAPACITY CHALLENGES – Managing capacity, delivering software against a burgeoning backlog with stretched capacity, is the second biggest challenge facing developer managers in the 2021 survey (behind hiring talent).
 You have the skills but not the bandwidth to take on new development projects.
 Another form of this issue is when companies cannot afford to distract their core team with new challenges.

 - YOU NEED RESOURCES FOR A ONE-TIME PROJECT: Outsourcing is the best option for companies that need resources for a limited time development project.
 In this scenario, it makes little sense to sidetrack your in-house development team or to bring in new hires to handle this one-time activity.